er-contreras/oop_animal/README.md

 outputs and set some specific attributes to the child class.

 The fourth, is when we just add the same name of a method in different classes but with different result.

+## Applying Composition

+We add composition in order to add object of food classes in Dog, Spider and Animals.
+This help us not depend too much on inheritance.